 Turning a Passion into a Legacy

 As the saying goes, behind every great man there stands a great woman, and with the Balfour-Lynn family, nothing could be more true.
-It was Leslie Balfour-Lynn’s idea to plant the original vines at Hush Heath in 2002, with a view to making a pink sparkling wine of an equivalent quality to Billecart Salmon Rosé – their favourite pink Champagne.
+It was Leslie Balfour-Lynn’s idea to plant the original vines at Hush Heath in 2002, with a view to making a pink sparkling wine of equivalent quality to Billecart Salmon Rosé – their favourite pink Champagne.
 Five acres were planted purely as a hobby but with a professional approach aimed at producing a wine they personally loved.
-As Richard is always saying, their original philosophy was ‘if they couldn’t sell it, they’d drink it!’.
+As Richard is always saying, their original philosophy was “if we can’t sell it, we’ll drink it!”.
 Indeed every wine produced by the Balfour Winery is loved by Richard and Leslie or it isn’t produced.

 RECOGNITION OF OUR COMMITMENT TO QUALITY

-Awards are not exclusively for our wines, Owen Elias has been making wine at Balfour since our very first vintage in 2004 and we are proud to say has been awarded UK winemaker of the year on six occasions and son Fergus Elias is following in Owen’s footsteps and is one of England’s youngest winemakers.
+Awards are not exclusively for our wines, Owen Elias has been making wine at Balfour since our very first vintage in 2004 and we are proud to say has been awarded UK Winemaker of the Year on six occasions.
+Son Fergus Elias is following in Owen’s footsteps and is one of England’s youngest winemakers.